MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 Subclasses of an abstract class in python are not required to implement abstract methods of the parent class.

-we want to make an abstract class.
+We want to make an abstract class.

-in python there is a pre-defined abstract class called ABC(abstract base class).
+In python there is a predefined abstract class called ABC(abstract base class).

-we have to import ABC class from abc module.
+We have to import the ABC class from the abc module.

 ```Python
 from abc import ABC, abstractmethod